MedFriendly®

 up of the 60 or more tough circular bands of collagen fiber (called lamellae).
 Collage is a type of inelastic

-at least one carbohydrate chain) help to form the soft, gel-like center part of each disk.
-This soft, center
+and at least one carbohydrate chain) help to form the soft, gel-like center part of each disk.
+This soft,

 The degenerative effects of aging can cause the fibers of the disks to weaken, causing wear and tear.